b3hzadsh/b3hzadsh/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Uni project
+- 🔭 I’m currently working at Yar
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning python
-- 💬 Ask me about anything
+- 💬 Ask me about flutter
 - 📫 How to reach me: [Email](mailto:b3hzadsh@gmail.com)
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->